anakarpow/AWS-CICD-Pipeline/README.md

 - uses cfn-lint and bandit,
   - other tool requirements?
 - deploys pipe in RES and necessary roles in other environments
+- deploys application resurces to target environmnts

 TODO
-- IAM roles optimiziation
-- optimize shell scripts , variable management etc
+- optimize shell scripts and scans
-- finish up CF templates
-- have one pipeline for each environment/ branch?
-- ...
+- variable management